tinhex/badApple-esp8266/README.md

 # badApple-esp8266
 This is a project for ESP8266 with a 0.96-inch OLED screen, or rather, a project with Bad Apple animation at 16 fps.
 Feel free to use it, as there is no license required.
+(IN SOURCE CODE there is FOLDER pmbs)

 > ⚠️ **Note**: Due to memory limitations, this version is **not recommended for direct upload to ESP8266**.
 The full 47-second animation (~752 frames @ 16 FPS) exceeds the available flash memory (`irom0` segment).
 Use only for reference or adapt it for **ESP32** or **shorter clips**.